NVIDIA/spark-rapids-benchmarks/nds/README.md

   --compression COMPRESSION
                         Compression codec to use when saving data.
 See https://iceberg.apache.org/docs/latest/configuration/#write-properties for supported codecs in Iceberg.
 See https://spark.apache.org/docs/latest/sql-data-sources.html for supported codecs for Spark built-in formats.
 When not specified, the default for the requested output format will be used.
+  --delta_unmanaged     Use unmanaged tables for DeltaLake.
+This is useful for testing DeltaLake without leveraging a
+                        Metastore service
 ```

 Example command to submit via `spark-submit-template` utility: